AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 ![Cleaned Breadboard](Photos/breadboard_cleaned.jpg?raw=true "Cleaned Breadboard")
 2. Need to dremel the project box for the USB port, holes for piezo wiring and tipping bucket wiring and possibly an LED hole.
 3. So, this is odd, the new breadboard, without the amp hooked up, doesn't seem to sit near 0 when there's no tapping.
 It's around 60-70, which is what I used to get when the amp was hooked up.
 The only change I made was reducing the delay from 5ms to 0ms.
 Let's see if reverting that makes a difference.
+4. Yeah, dropping it to a 5ms delay brought the numbers back down.
+Without a delay, the base values are much larger, but it does dip to zero after a tap, before returning back to 60-70 stable.
+Hmm, odd.
+It doesn't seem like a zero delay is necessary anyway, since it isn't polling any more useful data compared to 5ms.
+So, I'll be sticking to 5ms.
+5. I brought a metal lid to attach the PVC tube to, but I don't know if that's the best idea because it's lacking in sound insultation.
+Need to find some plastic or wood.